jharwell/sierra/docs/src/roadmap.rst

 Supporting ROS2
 ---------------

-This would require adding several new platform plugin (one for each simulator that SIERRA supports that supports ROS1, and a new ROS2 real robot plugin).
+This would require adding several new engine plugin (one for each simulator that SIERRA supports that supports ROS1, and a new ROS2 real robot plugin).
 Since ROS2 still supports XML, this should actually be a fairly self-contained improvement.